peggyandjoe/ericjwdchen.github.io/about.md

 [^1]: Pro tip: avocados + anything savory.

-[^2]: Mine was white, but brown was the more iconic color.
+[^2]: Mine was white, but brown was the more iconic.